IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 ## <a name="adjustmen"></a> Adjusting some parameters like decentralization, adding new update proposals and etc.

-<em>This is optional step and you can skip it </em>
+<em>This is an optional step and you can skip it </em>

-As it was mentioned after running preparation script a new directory with template files and scripts will be created:
+As it was mentioned, after running the preparation script, a new directory with template files and scripts will be created:
 `cardano-node-tests/scripts/destination/dir`

 You can find there a `start-cluster-hfc` script that contains all the code that starts cluster.